huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 following an out-of-band key-pinned privacy profile ([@?RFC7858]) MAY be more aggressive about retrying DNS over QUIC connection failures.

+## Response Sizes

+DNS over QUIC does not suffer from a limitation on the size of responses that can be delivered as DNS over UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.

+QUESTION: However this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
+Should this limit be applied for DNS over QUIC responses or not?

+## DNS Message IDs

+QUESTION: Should we include the restrictions 'When sending multiple queries over a QUIC connection, clients MUST NOT reuse the DNS Message ID of an in-flight query on that connection in order to avoid Message ID collisions.'

+And similarly for 'Clients MUST match outstanding queries using the Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.'.
+In other words should we involve the stream ID in message matching or not?

+## Padding

+There are mechanisms specified for both padding individual DNS messages [@?RFC7830], [@?I-D.ietf-dprive-padding-policy] and padding within QUIC packets (see Section 8.6 of [@!I-D.ietf-quic-transport]), which may contain multiple frames.

+QUESTION: What should the padding guidelines be here?

-## Guidance on Connection Reuse, Close, and Reestablishment
+## Connection Handling

-Historic implementations of DNS stub resolvers are known to open and close TCP connections for each DNS query. [@?RFC7766] provides updated guidance on DNS over TCP much of which is applicable to DNS over QUIC.
+[@?RFC7766] provides updated
+guidance on DNS over TCP much of which is applicable to DNS over QUIC.
+This section attempts to specify how those considerations apply to DNS over QUIC.

+### Connection Reuse

-To avoid excess QUIC
-connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.
-Alternatively, they may prefer to use UDP to a DNS over QUIC-enabled caching resolver on the same machine that then uses a system-wide QUIC connection to the recursive resolver.
+Historic implementations of DNS stub resolvers are known to open and close TCP connections for each DNS query.
+To avoid excess QUIC connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.

+In order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
+That is, when a DNS client
+sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.

+### Connection Close

 In order to amortize QUIC and TLS connection setup costs, clients and servers SHOULD NOT immediately close a QUIC connection after each